Active screws: Emergent active chiral nematics of spinning self-propelled rods: Discussion and outlook

-\textbf{Discussion and outlook.} We introduced a microscopic model for active screws --- a class of active chiral particles that spin around their axis of self-propulsion (\cref{Fig screws}).
+We introduced a microscopic model for active screws --- a class of active chiral particles that spin around their axis of self-propulsion (\cref{Fig screws}).
 Compared to other classes of active particles, which are described by their position and orientation, active screws have an additional degree of freedom: their spinning rate.
 The spinning rate contributes to (i) the speed at which active screws propel themselves forwards, (ii) the speed at which they roll sideways, and (iii) the spin torque transferred among neighboring screws.
 Whereas previously-studied active chiral particles also spin, they do it perpendicularly to their axis of self-propulsion (\crefrange{Fig chiral-self-propelled}{Fig rollers}).
 Moreover, in most cases studied so far, the spinning rate was constant, independent of the self-propulsion speed and of interactions with other particles.
 Hence, the spinning rate was so far a parameter instead of a degree of freedom as in the case of active screws.

 We predicted the collective behavior of active screws by coarse-graining the microscopic model.
-We obtained continuum equations that correspond to a chiral active nematic, showing how the screw and rolling motion give rise to achiral and chiral active nematic stresses, respectively.
-These results establish a connection between the parameters of the microscopic model and those of the macroscopic continuum equations.
+We obtained continuum equations that correspond to a chiral active nematic, albeit with important features such as the absence of active rotation of the nematic axis due to the fact active screws spin around their own axis.
+Our derivation shows how the microscopic screw and rolling motion give rise to macroscopic achiral and chiral active nematic stresses, respectively.
 This micro-macro connection is directly relevant for colonies of gliding bacteria, where single-cell decisions are thought to control collective behaviors \cite{Thutupalli2015,Liu2019,Dinet2021}.